uncomplicate/neanderthal/articles/guides.md

 ## Naming conventions (briefly)

-You see a procedure named `DGEMM` in the aforementioned docs and you are completely baffled.
+Maybe you saw a procedure named `DGEMM` in the aforementioned docs and you were completely baffled.
 Here is how to decipher it:

 * D is for Double precision, meaning the function works with doubles
 * GE is for GEneral dense matrix, meaning we store all these doubles and not using any clever tricks for special matrix structures like symmetric, triangular etc.